hypothete/teensytv/README.md

 Teensy TV is an experiment in driving component NTSC video from a Teensy 4.0.

-Teensy TV is currently comprised of two parts: the Arduino IDE source code, and a Node.js server that sends data to the Teensy.
-The Teensy is set to run as a RawHID USB device so we can send 64-byte packets to it.
+Teensy TV is currently comprised of two parts: Arduino source code running on a Teensy 4.0, and a Node.js server that sends data to the Teensy.
+The Teensy acts as a RawHID USB device so we can send 64-byte packets to it.
 Each packet progressively updates the screen buffer, which is 52 wide x 39 tall x 15 shades of gray (4 bit).

 ## Hardware